top of page

 The Impact of Knife Crime

-The sharpness and speed of a knife make it a deadly weapon, capable of causing serious injury or death with just one strike.
-Victims of knife crime may suffer:
+The sharpness and speed of a knife make it a deadly weapon.

 1. Deep cuts and punctured organs